pengfei123xiao/NimGame/README.md

 A simple java program realizing the game of Nim.

 --Some specific functions:
-1.Contains a function to add AI player and a victory guaranteed strategy for AI player;
+1.Contains a function to add AI player and provides a victory guaranteed strategy for AI player;
 2.Able to handle invalid input via Exceptions;
 3.Files are created to write(read) the game statistics.